SAP-samples/teched2024-DT180/exercises/ex3/README.md

 In this exercise, we will modify, execute and analyse iFlow Run Integrate Products etc from SAP S4HANA Cloud to SAP IBP -your P S I D C user-

-## Exercise 3.1 Configure and deploy the Run Plants iFlow
+## Exercise 3.1 Configure and deploy the Run Products etc iFlow

 After completing these steps you will have modified and deployed the above mentioned iFlow.